The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 Buckfire & Buckfire, P.C. was among 103 nationwide businesses this year to be named a Bicycle Friendly Business by The League of American Bicyclists.

 Buckfire Law was a recipient of the bronze award in recognition of its outstanding efforts to support and encourage bicycling.
+This award was given to only select group of bicycle accident lawyers.

 Founded in 1880, The League of American Bicyclists celebrates the communities, businesses, and universities joining the movement to make biking better each year through its Bicycle Friendly America awards.